In the news

 The EHIC is therefore not an alternative to travel insurance but it should be used alongside a travel insurance policy.

-If you use your EHIC while travelling but still need to make a claim, Columbus will waive the excess (saving you a minimum of £60) on your claim.
+If you use your EHIC while travelling but still need to make a claim, Columbus will waive the excess on your claim, a saving of £50-£100 depending on the cover level purchased.

 The EHIC is valid in all European Economic Area (EEA) countries, including Switzerland.